-Intangible assets are amortized on a straight-line basis in the income statement over their estimated useful lives for a period between three and six years from the date of acquisition.
+Intangible assets are amortized on a straight-line basis in the statement of income over their estimated useful lives for a period between three and nine years from the date of acquisition.

+Rights

-Rights 3-6 years
+3-6 years

 Amortization method, economic useful lives and residual values of tangible assets are revised at each financial year end and adjusted if appropriate.